ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 ### 4. SAM/BAM Processing of Aligned ChIP-Seq Reads <a name="sam_bam"></a>

-The output from Bowtie2 aligner is in the SAM format.
-SAM or Sequence Alignment Map format is a tab-delimited text file that stores information regarding alignment of individual read to the reference genome.
+The output from the Bowtie2 aligner is in the SAM format.
+SAM or Sequence Alignment Map format is a tab-delimited text file that stores information regarding the alignment of an individual read to the reference genome.

-The file begins with the header section and each heading begins with ‘@’ symbol.
-The header contains information about the source of data, reference genome used, method of alignment and other additional information about the alignment.
+The file begins with the header section and each heading begins with the ‘@’ symbol.
+The header contains information about the source of data, reference genome used, method of alignment ,and other additional information about the alignment.

 Following the header is the alignment section.
 It contains information for each read and where and how it aligns to the reference genome.
 The alignment section has 11 mandatory fields:
 - QNAME: Query name or read name